Kitsune ($KIT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kitsune Historical Price

-According to the latest data gathered on Kitsune live price page, the current price of Kitsune is 0.00107777USD.
-The circulating supply of Kitsune($KIT) is 999.97M $KIT , giving it a market capitalization of $1.08M.
+According to the latest data gathered on Kitsune live price page, the current price of Kitsune is 0.00087885USD.
+The circulating supply of Kitsune($KIT) is 999.97M $KIT , giving it a market capitalization of $878.82K.

 The Kitsune Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of $KIT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.